-The Company's exploration licences, the Mogoraib North and Hurum projects are located in Eritrea, East Africa.
-As at the date of this AIF, these are the only licences that the Company holds in Eritrea as the Company sold its principle asset in Eritrea.
-Although the licences are not yet material assets, the Company and its subsidiaries' may be subject to various political, economic and other uncertainties, including, among other things, the risks of war and civil unrest, expropriation, nationalization, renegotiation or nullification of existing concessions, licenses, permits, approvals and contracts, taxation policies, border disputes, foreign exchange and repatriation restrictions, changing political conditions, international monetary fluctuations, currency controls and foreign governmental regulations that favour or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.
+The Company's exploration licence, the Mogoraib North project is located in Eritrea, East Africa.
+As at the date of this AIF, this is the only licence that the Company holds in Eritrea as the Company sold its principle asset in Eritrea.
+The Company and its subsidiaries' may be subject to various political, economic and other uncertainties, including, among other things, the risks of war and civil unrest, expropriation, nationalization, renegotiation or nullification of existing concessions, licenses, permits, approvals and contracts, taxation policies, border disputes, foreign exchange and repatriation restrictions, changing political conditions, international monetary fluctuations, currency controls and foreign governmental regulations that favour or require the awarding of contracts to local contractors or require foreign contractors to employ citizens of, or purchase supplies from, a particular jurisdiction.
 In addition, in the event of a dispute arising from foreign operations, the Company may be subject to the exclusive jurisdiction of foreign courts or may not be successful in subjecting foreign persons to the jurisdiction of courts of its choice.